14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/spa-day-original-candle?variant=42443970019409)
     Availability: Available
     Price: $64.95 USD
-- [Tropical Island Original Candle](https://affinatiliving.com/products/tropical-island-original-candle): Tropical Island Original Candle – 10 oz Transport yourself to a sun-soaked paradise with our Tropical Island Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance blends juicy pineapple, ripe mango, and creamy coconut with subtle floral undertones to evoke the essence of a breezy island getaway.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for bringing a vibrant, exotic vibe to any room—anytime you need a tropical escape.
-Burn Time – 60–70 Hours
+- [Tropical Island Original Candle](https://affinatiliving.com/products/tropical-island-original-candle): Tropical Island Original Candle – 10 oz Tropical Island transports you to sun-soaked shores.
+Bright tropical fruits blend with creamy undertones for a scent that feels warm, relaxed, and getaway-ready.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Tropical FruitMiddle Notes: Coconut, Island FloralsBase Notes: Vanilla, Soft Musk Perfect for summer vibes or anytime you want to escape to paradise.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:15Z
+  Updated: 2025-12-16T12:57:11Z
   Vendor: Affinati
   Product Type:
   Availability: Available